northbright/Notes/Software/unifi/fix-server-taking-too-long-to-start-error-when-launch-unifi-network-server.md

 ## Solution
 * Install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-gb/download/details.aspx?id=48145)
+* Exit the "Unifi Network Server" and Reboot
+  * You'll Meet "Port 8080 is used by other programs" if Run Unifi Network Server Again without Reboot(the Other Program is Last Process of Unifi Network Server Itself)
 * Launch Unifi Network Server and It Works

 -------------------